Jump to content

 After some confused catching up, Jolanda suggested they go for a walk in the town.
 Josel immediately agreed.
 Without asking permission, Jolanda took his hand and Josel felt himself soaring like a kite.

 As they walked, Josel mentioned that he lived nearby.
-He also told her about his parents, and Jolanda was clearly moved by her mother's fate.
+He also told her about his parents, and Jolanda was clearly moved by his mother's fate.
 The girl stopped, ran her finger down Josel's arm and said she was sorry for him.

 When it came to Josel's father, Jolanda said: "Yes, I know Andreuz Sandkan.
 I've read his novels, Kharl as the Knife King's prisoner is really exciting."
 She continued: "I’d love to meet your father one day.
 That is, if you ever want to see me again."
 The girl's voice trailed off and her gaze was expectant.